Dharam8218/Simple-Banking-Application/README.md

 5) Summary of All Accounts
 6) Quit
 Enter your option: 5
-Account Number: 0, Name: Abhishek Tripathi, Balance: 11000.0Rs.
+Account Number: 0, Name: Dharamveer Singh, Balance: 11000.0Rs.

-Account Number: 1, Name: Shweta Shukla, Balance: 5000.0Rs.
+Account Number: 1, Name: Neha, Balance: 5000.0Rs.

 Banking Menu:
 Select any one option from below.